distribution/distribution/ROADMAP.md

 - https://github.com/docker/distribution/issues/461
 - https://github.com/docker/distribution/issues/462

+##### Trusted Delivery and Signatures

+Delivering content reliably does not necessarily provide any guarantees the content is trusted and is the exact content which was intended.
+In order to a useful distribution system, there must be assurance of the content which is being delivered.
+Any content that is fetched by the content address is easy to verify by the fetcher and puts the burden on the fetcher to trust the content address.
+However using the tag APIs provided by the registry provide no way for the fetcher to prove the tag represents correct content, forcing complete trust in the registry server.
+If the registry server is compromised, then delivering tampered data is trivial through the tag API.
+This becomes more of a problem scaling a distribution system where mirroring is desired and maintaining strict control of the security of mirrors is impossible.
+The goal of distribution is have less trust in any individual registry server such that mirrors can be operated by any individual, even untrusted individuals.

+Existing work will primarily be focused in 3 areas.

+- _External Tagging with Notary_ - Since the registry is unable to provide
+a secure mechanism for providing tag to content address resolution, (Notary)[https://github.com/docker/notary] can be leveraged by distribution clients to provide this.
+Notary provides a system to reliable get up-to-date metadata about repositories including the full list of tags and content addresses.
+These content addresses may then be used by clients to get trusted delivery of content.
+- _Detached Signatures_ - Full provenance of images and layers may be
+needed by some clients to make decisions about whether to trust content.
+These signatures may be used orthogonolly to signatures needed for trusted delivery.
+A stricter client may require additional signatures on an image before running, despite having the assurance it has received correct and up-to-date content.
+Without detached signatures, users may be forced to completely rely on tagging to apply trusted attributes to repositories, which strip out any cryptographically verifiable provenance.
+Relying on tagging for such functionality also overloads the intent of tags leading to bad architectural designs and difficult to understand tags.
+Detached signatures will require a separate API endpoint to manage and fetch signatures.
+Detached signatures must always be used to add value to content and assumed that registries can alter the set of signatures.
+In the case of receiving a bad set of signatures, a client must be able to independently verify a signature and should reject images which are missing expected signatures.
+The registry cannot be relied on for the revocation of signatures.
+It is possible to use Notary in the future to also provide a set of detached signatures.
+- _Attached Signature Deprecation_ - Scheme version 1 of the manifest
+defines a format which includes attached signatures.
+These signatures are used for provenance of the builder and also contains support for adding multiple signatures.
+Having these signatures attached creates problems in computing the content-address and requires use of non-standard construction of both signatures and JSON structures.
+Since this approach provides no benefits over detached signatures and adds complexity to the system, future version of the manifest will not include attached signatures.
+Because of this attached signatures will be deprecated.
+The deprecation process will mostly involve client side changes to support v1 manifests which do not include a signatures.
+To maintain backwards compatibility registries will need to continue deliver attached signatures for older Docker clients which require the signatures.
+Since attached signatures are not used anywhere else, deprecating should cause no other problems.
+Existing signatures could be treated as detached signature for forward compatibility with detached signatures.

 ### Distribution Package

 At its core, the Distribution Project is a set of Go packages that make up